The Linnaeus Museum - Linnaeus’ home in The Linnaeus Garden

 Porcelain and the famous raspberry dish

 The museum displays parts of several sets of porcelain, both East India porcelain and Swedish tin-glazed earthenware from Rörstrand and Marieberg.
-Among the silverware we see the famous raspberry dish that Linnaeus received as a gift and in which he kept wild raspberries in his old age that were to cure his gout.
+Among the silverware we see the famous wild strawberry dish that Linnaeus received as a gift and in which he kept wild raspberries in his old age that were to cure his gout.

 There is also a rich collection of textiles used in Linnaeus’ household, including in particular Dutch and German linen damask in the form of cloths and table napkins.
 Of especial interest is Linnaeus’ own richly embroidered waistcoat and a wedding dress in French silk that one of his daughters wore.